trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 ---
 license: CC BY-SA
-title: Feeding Prohibited
 title_de: Füttern Verboten
 created: 1620752897039
+author: Mareike Vennen
+short_desc_de: Neue Regeln zu Nähe und Distanz
+date_end: 1961-12-31T11:00:00.000Z
+published: false
+title: Feeding Prohibited
 updated: 1629746142631
 id: b2097a9c-bc9b-458b-9179-2fdeb12d6b37
-author: Mareike Vennen
 translators:
-  translator_de_en: Lucy Gasser
+  translator_de_en: Carla Welch
 desc: Nowadays, zoos impose a divide between animals and humans that is mostly taken for granted, but it was long commonplace for visitors to have direct contact with the animals through feeding.
 How, when, and why did zoos